RockitBootcamp/Phoenix/Orientation.md

 - Meet employer needs for well-rounded web developers who will contribute to and share in company success
 - Meet individual student needs in becoming web developers.

 ## Accounts

 - Create a GitHub account
-  - Add your photo to your profile so we can easily see who's account it is (it can be difficult to tell with some usernames)
-  - Have your GitHub username readily available on the first day of class
+  - Add your photo to your profile so we can easily see who's account it is (it can be difficult to tell with some usernames)    - Have your GitHub username readily available on the first day of class
-- Google a Google Plus account
+- Create a Google Plus account
   - Add your photo here too
 - Create a Twitter account
 - Create a LinkedIn account